AmoghM/Yelp-Restaurants-RecSys/README.md

-### Step to follow for recommendation on Yelp dataset
+### Steps to follow for recommendation on Yelp dataset
 a) Pre-run step:
 * Clone the repository
 * Install packages and dependencies: `pip install -r requirements.txt`